J4X-98/Writeups/CTFs/justCTF2023/BabyOtter/writeup.md

 ```

 This was pretty easy and, upon running yielded me the table.
-There also was a entry function which wanted us to pass it a vector of bytes, then ran the function hh() on it and if the output was equal to 1725720156 (0x66DC665C) it set solved to true.
-So our goal was finding a possible input that yielded this return val.
+There also was an entry function that wanted us to pass it a vector of bytes, then ran the function hh() on it and if the output was equal to 1725720156 (0x66DC665C) it set solved to true.
+So our goal was to find a possible input that yielded this return value.

 The last part was the hashing function called hh().
 This one was a bit more complex as it contained multiple operations.
 It looped over the vector and can be broken down into the steps:

 1. Fetch vector[i]
-2. Get index by xoring the byte with the lsb of tmp
+2. Get index by XORing the byte with the LSB of tmp
 3. Shift tmp by one byte to the left
 4. Xor tmp with the table entry at the index

-In the end it xord the result with 0xFFFFFFFF and returned it.
+In the end, it XORd the result with 0xFFFFFFFF and returned it.

-I wrote a mockup of it in python that allows us to debug the whole process:
+I wrote a mockup of it in Python that allows us to debug the whole process:

 ```py